Blue Heron Nature Preserve

 Some finishing work has to be done before we begin this work, including installing edging on the Beaver Tail Trail at the Emma Wetlands.

 More improvements have been made on the Painted Turtle Trail and Woodland Loop Trail!
 We placed trail mix , aka slate gravel, because it is weather resilient and compacts with wear which is more accessible than the wood chips we were using previously.

 Much has been done in the past month.
 Gravel and rock edging has been put down around the community garden and along the Woodland Loop Trail.
 The outdoor theater has been completed, and a curving staircase was built to reach Roswell Road safely.

-In addition, Tailored Trails has started to lay the new slate chip trail material on the Beaver Tail Trail at Emma.
+In addition, Tailored Trails has started to lay the new slate chip trail material (aka trail mix) on the Beaver Tail Trail at Emma.
 This surface is more durable than the wood chips we've been using.
 More importantly it compacts well creating a uniform surface making it possible for those with mobility challenges be outside in nature.